QuestofIranon/Parcel-Assessment-Tool/README.md

 4. run `virtualenv -p /path/to/python2.7.exe env` in the root directory of the branch (in Windows your path will likely be C:\\python27\\python.exe)
 5. run `. env/bin/activate` in linux/osx/unix or `env\scripts\activate` in windows
 6. run `pip install -r REQUIREMENTS.txt` in the command line from the branch's root directory
+7. Assign your cartodb api key to an environment variable named `CARTODBKEY`
-7. After pip installs the requirements: run `python app.py` from the branch's root directory
+8. After pip installs the requirements: run `python app.py` from the branch's root directory
-8. open your browser and type `localhost:5000` in the address bar
+9. open your browser and type `localhost:5000` in the address bar

 !DO NOT PUSH THE VIRTUAL ENVIRONMENT TO GITHUB!